- Over 3,000 users were unable to access Microsoft’s Teams app.

-- More Information: The users found difficulties in access various Office 365 applications majorly Microsoft Teams, Sharepoint, Exchange, Ms. Word, Forms etc..
+- More Information: The users found difficulties in accessing various Office 365 applications majorly Microsoft Teams, Sharepoint, Exchange, Ms. Word, Forms, etc..

-- Potential root cause: Connection to an internal storage service has been broken during a recent deployment, which is preventing users from accessing certain Microsoft 365 apps and functions.
+- Potential root cause: The connection to an internal storage service has been broken during a recent deployment, which is preventing users from accessing certain Microsoft 365 apps and functions.

 The Microsoft Teams outage was a nightmare for those affected.
 It just goes to show how reliant we’ve become on cloud-based applications.
 Other big technology companies have also experienced outages in the past year, with a near six-hour outage at Meta Platforms last October keeping WhatsApp, Instagram, and Messenger out of reach for billions of users.
 If you’re thinking about a career in cloud computing, Azure or AWS are two great options to consider.
 Check out our career-oriented courses to learn more about these platforms and others.